sftpplus/sftpplus-docs/chevah/server/static/documentation/configuration/locations.rst

     To automatically configure with the identity of the server found during the first connection, you can use the `set-on-first-connection` option.
     For security reasons, we do not recommend this option.
+    This option is not available for cluster operations when the remote SFTP service has more than one SSH server identity.

+    When you are connecting to a remote SSH / SFTP service which is deployed as a cluster or as a disaster recovery failover it is possible that each node/server from the cluster to have its own identity.
+    You will need to configure SFTPPlus with the identity of each server by defining multiple identities on separate lines.

     This configuration is mandatory and critical for securing the SSH connection.